-Integrative Counselling & Experiential Therapy Adriana Czyzewska MBACP
+Integrative Counselling &

-Reaching out can feel difficult.
+Reaching out can be difficult.
 I remember how uncertain and anxious I felt when I was looking for my own therapist.
 I wondered whether I’d be able to talk about difficult, very personal experiences with a stranger, and whether I could trust them.

 If some of this sounds familiar, you’re not alone.